Pankajbawane/NetworkSpectator/README.md

 - **Export logs in multiple formats**
   - CSV export for spreadsheets and data analysis
-  - Plain text export for quick sharing and diffs
+  - Plain text export for quick sharing

+- **Mock response**
+  - Mock response by applying rules to match the request
+  - Helpful to check behaviours without needing API deployment
+  - Helps to write unit tests for HTTP requests without adding complex stubbing logic

+- **Skip logging**
+  - Supports skipping to log a particular request using rules

 - **Lightweight and easy to integrate**
   - No external dependencies
   - Works with SwiftUI and UIKit/AppKit
-  - Configurable logging and debug options
+  - Configurable logging

 - **Cross-platform SwiftUI support**
   - iOS 17.0+